Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Experiments

 \paragraph{Effect of Ensemble.} We have conducted a component analysis of two adaptive ensemble techniques of \alg, focusing on (1) the text encoder and (2) the visual encoder.
 The results, as shown in Table~\ref{tab:ensemble}, reveal that the ensembling of the text encoder is crucial for enhancing performance.
 Conversely, ensembling the visual encoder results in a minor yet consistent improvement.
 The text ensemble notably achieves substantial improvements in domains with low RTD, implying that task-specific knowledge is primarily acquired through TA.
 Overall, employing both ensemble techniques leads to the most improvement regardless of RTD.

 \paragraph{Using Low-Rank Linear Adapter.} CLIP-Adapter~\cite{gao2023clip} and Tip-Adapter~\cite{zhang2022tip} utilize the bottleneck layer~\cite{he2016deep} which shrinks and re-expands the feature dimensions to improve efficiency.
 Similarly, we utilize low-rank matrix factorization that $\mathbf{A} = \mathbf{U}\mathbf{V}^{\intercal}$ where $\mathbf{V}, \mathbf{U} \in \mathbb{R}^{d_{l} \times d_{r}}$ with $d_{r} < d_{l}$ to improve the parameter efficiency.
-Figure~\ref{fig:rank} shows that although TA's performance diminishes with decreasing dimension $d_{r}$, average accuracy with few parameters ($d_{r} = 32$) still achieves performance comparable to ProGrad~\cite{zhu2023prompt}~(+0.72\%).
-We also observe that the linear adapter consistently outperforms the non-linear adapter~\cite{gao2023clip} across all values of $d_{r}$, motivating us to use a linear adapter in our proposed \alg.
+Fig.~\ref{fig:rank} shows that although TA's performance diminishes with decreasing dimension $d_{r}$, average accuracy with few parameters ($d_{r} = 32$) still achieves performance comparable to ProGrad~(\citealt{zhu2023prompt}; +0.72\%).
+Moreover, the linear adapter consistently outperforms the non-linear adapter~\cite{gao2023clip} across all values of $d_{r}$, motivating us to use a linear adapter in our proposed \alg.

-\paragraph{Shallow Prompt.} Although we observe that TPT leads to overfitting, we employ one-layer learnable text prompts to enhance real-world practicality.
-Table~\ref{tab:shallow_prompt} compares the performance of manually optimized prompts~\cite{gao2023clip, zhang2022tip}, the ensemble of manual prompts \cite{radford2021learning}, and shallow prompts.
-The shallow prompt method outperforms manual prompts, proving its effectiveness.
-However, manual prompts, particularly when ensembled, also show comparable performance to shallow prompts, suggesting that well-designed manual prompts can be an effective alternative.